daniele77/cli/README.md

 ## Dependencies

-The library depends on boost asio (to provide telnet server)
+The library depends on asio (either the standalone version or the boost version) only to provide telnet server.
+Therefore, the library has no dependencies if you don't need remote sessions.

 ## Installation